-The book is a quick read at just 255 soft cover pages long.
+The Simple Dollar is a quick read at just 255 pages long.
 Trent’s writing is quite eloquent and captures the reader’s attention immediately.
-Furthermore, Laura from the FT Press/Wharton School Publishing has promised to provide a three book giveaway!
+Furthermore, Laura from the FT Press/Wharton School Publishing provided a three book giveaway!
 Thanks Laura!

-I used this opportunity to get in touch with Trent to pick his brain about blogging, his financial viewpoints, as well as learn more of his story on how he came to be.
-Hope you guys enjoy, and follow the directions at the end for your chance to win!
+I used the opportunity to review The Simple Dollar to get in touch with Trent.
+I’ve picked his brain about blogging, financial viewpoints, as well as learn more of his story on how he came to be.
+Hope you guys enjoy.

 Sam: Hi Trent, thanks for agreeing to answer some of my questions.
 To start, why do you think there’s such a large disconnect between people’s desires and their ability to pay for these desires?
 In other words, do “C” students deserve “A” lifestyles?